 Regular checkups are essential to your health, but you might be getting screenings that you no longer need.
+Here’s what you need to know.

 Regular checkups are essential to your health, especially if you suffer from any chronic health conditions.
 And certain tests—such as routine blood work and blood pressure checks—are always going to be important.
 Your doctor might also send you for tests designed to help figure out what’s going on when you are sick, and those might not be avoidable (though it never hurts to ask or get a second opinion).